tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 Dharbinder gave me an eerie knowing grin, her eyes squinting at me.

-"Done for the day OP" she said.
-I hadn't notice the time but she was right.
+"Done for the day?" she said.
+I hadn't noticed the time but she was right.
 It was time to go.
 I couldn't say a word, I just mumbled something and walked as fast as I could to my car.
 I don't even think I signed out.

 When I just about to leave I saw an armoured truck pull up to one of the bay doors.
 It was painted black.
 They must have been the courier for the shipment...
 An armoured truck and armed guards?